 - Register for an account on our website: https://Grants.Alabama.Gov.
-Ensure that you have a UEI number with SAM.gov. - Send an email informing us you intend to apply and have registered on the website so we can approve it (GrantsAdmin@alea.gov with subject line FY 2023 NSGP) - Complete your Vulnerability/Risk Assessment - Check AEL to ensure proposed equipment is covered.
-Provide basic estimates/quotes for market values of equipment, installation, warranty, training - Ensure Investment Justification is complete and detailed and tied to your Vulnerability Assessment - Attach Vulnerability Assessment, IJ, and Mission Statement
+Ensure that you have a UEI number with SAM.gov. - Send an email informing us you intend to apply and have registered on the website so we can approve it (GrantsAdmin@alea.gov with subject line FY 2024 NSGP) - Complete your Vulnerability/Risk Assessment for each location (if more than one) - Check FEMA's Authorized Equipment List (AEL) to ensure proposed equipment is covered.
+Provide basic estimates/quotes for market values of equipment, installation, warranty, etc. - Ensure Investment Justification (IJ) is complete and detailed and tied to your Vulnerability Assessment - Attach Vulnerability Assessment, IJ, and Mission Statement